prasenjit-das-87/team-task/README.md

 ### 🐳 Docker Support
 - Build production frontend using NGINX
 - Backend server in Node
-- MongoDB container
 - One command to start all services

 ---